Impetigo: causes, symptoms, and treatment

 As long as impetigo doesn’t spread beyond a small patch of skin, disinfectant solutions or creams are often recommended.
 But it isn’t clear whether they work.

-You can find more detailed information, for example how an impetigo infection can heal more quickly, at gesundheitsinformation.de.
+You can find more detailed information, for example, how to help impetigo to heal more quickly, at gesundheitsinformation.de.

 What else is important?